CoolFool/alioth/README.md

   - #### Backup
     1. Alioth supports both collection and full storage snapshots.
-    2. A Celery beat worker periodically invokes backup tasks for collection (`app.tasks.backup.backup_collection`) and storage (`app.tasks.backup.backup_storage`)
+    2. A Celery beat worker periodically invokes backup tasks for collection (`app.tasks.backup.backup_collection`) and storage (`app.tasks.backup.backup_storage`) that is processed by backup celery worker and the queue consumed by the worker is `backup`
     2. These snapshots created periodically (based on `BACKUP_SCHEDULE` env var) are uploaded to **Minio** using `boto3`, So any S3 compliant object storage will work as storage backend.
-    3. The snapshots can also be manually invoked if and when required from the  Alioth REST API endpoints (`/alioth/backup/collection` for collection snapshots and `/alioth/backup/storage/` for storage snapshots.)
+    3. The snapshots can also be manually invoked if and when required from the Alioth REST API endpoints (`/alioth/backup/collection` for collection snapshots and `/alioth/backup/storage/` for storage snapshots).
+The documentation for the endpoints can be found at `/docs`
   - #### Restore
     1. Qdrant officially only supports collection restoration from the REST API in Cluster Mode (ref: https://qdrant.tech/documentation/concepts/snapshots/#restore-snapshot)
     2. As Alioth is primarily meant to be high scalable it supports only recovery from collection and does **not** support Full Storage recovery although snapshots are created for each Qdrant Replica incase it is needed in a worst case scenario.
     3. Full Storage recovery in distributed mode requires individual access to nodes and clusters have to be set up manually.
 The Qdrant DB instance has to be started with a CLI flag that points to the snapshot.
 This requires too much manual intervention and is not possible with Kubernetes as Qdrant is primarily deployed in a distributed mode.
 It would required writing a Kubernetes Operator that does the legwork.
        > Do note for standalone single node Qdrant DB Instance it is possible to recover from snapshots using the CLI flag (--snapshot) that Qdrant supports.
+    4. The restoration process is manually invoked if and when required from the Alioth REST API endpoints(`/alioth/restore/collection`).
+This invokes a (`app.tasks.restore.restore_collection`) celery tasks that is processed and run by restore celery worker and queue consumed by the worker is `restore`

 ## Prerequisites